lucasdacunhamoreti/Projeto-All-for-One/README.md

 # MySQL All for One
-Projeto da [Trybe](https://www.betrybe.com/) - Bloco 20 - Criação de queries em SQL.
+> Criação de queries em SQL.

 ## 💻 Projeto